Why you should be excited about Kubernetes 1.12?

 Let's dive in and look at the feature that I am most excited by in this release, TLS Bootstrapping for the kubelet.

 Kubelet TLS Bootstrap - Now GA

 Kubernetes 1.4 introduced the API to request for certificates from a central cluster Certificate Authority (CA).
 This enabled the provisioning of client certificates for the kubelets allowing the kubelet to bootstrap itself into a TLS-secured cluster along with automating the provisioning and distribution of signed certificates.

 There were, however, a couple of challenges.
 When the kubelet ran for the first time, it needed client credentials that had to be provided out of band during cluster startup.
 This made it the operator’s responsibility to provision these credentials.
 This was a pretty involved task to execute manually and veered on the complex side to actually automate.
 This meant that many operators (myself included) deployed a single credential for all kubelets.
 This actually prevented the use and deployment of node lockdown features (Node Authorizer and Node Restriction).

 To make this process less painful, going further, SIG Auth introduced a way for the kubelet to generate a private key and a CSR for submission to the CA at the cluster level.

-With this release, the next logical step in this process the certificate rotation for when certificates are approaching expiry is moving to Beta.
-The same mechanism that is used to generate a key locally and then issue the CSR to the cluster API server to get a certificate from the CA will be used to request for new certificates to replace ones that are expiring.
+With this release, the next logical step in this process, the certificate rotation for when certificates are approaching expiry, is moving to Beta.
+The same mechanism that is used to generate a key locally and then issue the CSR to the cluster API server to get a certificate from the CA will be used to request new certificates to replace ones that are expiring.